oguz-duman/grading/README.md

     d. **Grade range**

-    The program asks for minimum and maximum allowed grade values to prevent invalid input.
+    The application asks for minimum and maximum allowed grade values to prevent invalid input.

     Both integer and decimal values are supported.
     <br>